Saatvik1/Fishbit/README.md

 * Created tables from JSON data

 ## 8/8/24
 * Created a few columns from inner JSON data.

+## 8/15/24
+* Completed wrangling for activity_df, almost done with sleep_df.